 Other Benefits

-Lamb is rich in protein and vitamins such as iron and may help reduce the pain during menstruation and lower the risk of stroke and kidney disease.
+Lamb is rich in protein and vitamins such as iron and may help reduce the pain during menstruation and lower the risk of kidney disease.
 It also aids in relieving symptoms of autism and boosting the nervous system health.

 Lamb Meat Side Effects